TraekWells/personal-site/content/journal/2021-in-review.md

 I focus much more on the _why_ than I do the _what._

-Now I view myself as User-Focused Web Developer.
+Now I view myself as a User-Focused Web Developer.

 ## 🐜 Personal